Teamlyzer-PT/PublicDocs/templates/salaries/template-salaries.md

 ----

 * **Description**
-`Map with the role of each salary.`
+`Mandatory.
+Map with the role of each salary.`

 * **Required**
 `id=[integer]`